MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

     - If the query is a write and the most recently completed query was a read, then the timestamp returned must be strictly larger than the previous timestamp.

+We can accomplish this by using a single global timestamp per timeline.
+We do not allow reads across timelines and therefore provide no consistency guarantees across timelines.
+For the `EpochMilliseconds` timeline, which is used for user tables and most sources, the global timestamp will be initialized to the current system time and be advanced periodically to the current value of a monotonically increasing system clock.
+All other global timestamps will be initialized to the timeline's minimum value and be periodically advanced in the following
+way: `global_timestamp = max(min(uppers) - 1, global_timestamp)`, where `uppers` is the list of all `upper`s in the
+timeline.

 If some operation is given timestamp `ts`, then once that operation completes the global timestamp must be larger than or equal to `ts`.
 How this specific property is achieved for reads is described in [Read Capabilities on Global Timestamp](#Read Capabilities on Global Timestamp) and how it's achieved for writes is